Skip to main content

 Want to run Ona in your own VPC?
 Get in touch to set up a self-hosted deployment on AWS or GCP.

-Ona needs a configured environment to run your tests and tools reliably.
-You can set this up manually, or let Ona do it — it will analyze your repository and generate a devcontainer.json and automations.yaml tailored to your codebase.
+Ona works out of the box with a default image, but you’ll get better results with a configured environment.
+You can set this up manually or let Ona do it.
+It will analyze your repository and generate a devcontainer.json and automations.yaml tailored to your codebase.
 Open in Ona →

 Create a high-quality, fully working "development environment as code" configuration for the current environment.